zumaq/EmotionAI/readme.txt

 Number of days to start this AI after the previous one (give or take) - You can configure how much time the AI will wait before founding its company.

-Use trains - Allows/disallows building trains for SimpleAI.
+Use trains - Allows/disallows building trains for EmotionAI.

-Use road vehicles - Allows/disallows building road vehicles for SimpleAI.
+Use road vehicles - Allows/disallows building road vehicles for EmotionAI.

-Use aircraft - Allows/disallows building aircraft for SimpleAI.
+Use aircraft - Allows/disallows building aircraft for EmotionAI.

 Note: If you disallow using a specific vehicle type for all AIs in the Advanced settings, these settings are overridden.
 However, if you want to change these settings during the